mxio/html-emails/README.md

 # HTML Emails
 These are non-responsive HTML emails I built.
 The first one was done following a Tutsplus tutorial.
-The others are coded from images of email templates.
+The others are recreated from email examples.

 ###Tutsplus Tutorial
 Email Version